top of page

 • Get annual eye exam, wear glasses if needed

-• Wear eye protection, sun glasses
+• Wear eye protection, sunglasses

 • Promptly treat infections